anton2026gamca/Golf/README.md

 # Golf

-To run the game download it on [itch.io](https://anton2026.itch.io/golf).
+To run the game download it or play the web build on [itch.io](https://anton2026.itch.io/golf).

 This project was made using my library for raylib, go check it out [here](https://github.com/anton2026gamca/BetterRaylib).
 I originally made this project as a present (sercret santa) for my classmate.